 In time we learn our true strengths.
-Though this doesn’t happen overnight, nor can it just occur without struggle or experience, they surface most often when we are on the precipice of despair, in a moment of anguish; our backs against the wall.
+Though this doesn’t happen overnight, nor can strength just occur without struggle or experience, it surfaces most often when we are on the precipice of despair, in a moment of anguish; our backs against the wall.

 Despite our “strengths” at times, we must all learn to be stronger than ourselves.
 For we are our own archenemy, and we are the cause of our struggles.

 In some form we are all perpetually struggling with something.
 As we all have our moments of triumph where it seems we know no struggle, all the while, even now in the minute corners of our lives our minds are working through problems, creating solutions or figuring out how to attain peace constantly.

 In this sphere of suffering we are always on guard, always standing vigil and always meeting the odds whether we falter or succeed.

 But, our focus can be shifted..

 I came upon thoughts of forgotten pursuits the other night; of those elusive longings that we once strived for that seemingly faded into the background of our lives over time.
 These are the things we may have once pursued in the hopes of bringing us to a state of happiness.
 Whether it was a job that we hoped for, a degree we worked to achieve but never attained, or the love we wished for that evaded us.